 However, most Centurion Lounges are located in the US.
 At the time of writing this blog post, there are only 8 other countries with Centurion lounges.
 Unfortunately, none of them is in Singapore.

-The American Express Platinum Charge Card requires an annual income of S$200,000 and comes with an annual fee of S$1,728.
+The American Express Platinum Charge Card comes with an annual fee of S$1,774 and used to require an annual income of S$200,000, which has since been removed.
 This is not an affordable option for attaining lounge access, but it can prove worthwhile for travellers looking for the ultimate luxury.

 Conclusion

 For travellers who are a little more savvy, some airport lounges can even be a great way to save money as they provide great food that can substitute a full meal.
-It is a no brainer for anyone who even remotely travel for the slightest bits!
+It is a no-brainer for anyone who even remotely travels for the slightest bit!